Yarn Bombing

 Yarn Bombing is a form of temporary street art where structures are covered in knitted or crocheted yarn.
 It creates vibrant social spaces that are engaging, attractive and stimulating.
 It also provides an opportunity for the community to showcase their crafts and skills while encouraging others.

-With the colourful hanging baskets being retired over the winter period, this mid-year Yarn Bombing initiative will provide a much needed pop of colour in the CBD and talking point for locals and visitors.
+With the colourful hanging baskets being retired over the winter period, this mid-year Yarn Bombing initiative provides a much needed pop of colour in the CBD and talking point for locals and visitors.

 If you are interested in finding out more about the impacts of temporary yarn bombing on the health of trees and the environment, check out this article from Australian-based fibre artist on findings from international yarn bombers.